gomera/tvOS-v-iOS/README.md

 # tvOS-v-iOS
 A trivial and simple demonstration about the almost non-existing differences between tvOS and iOS.
 Please keep in mind that this is not a state of the art code and should be used at your own risk.
-The primary goal it's to be shown during [NSConfAr 2016](http://nsconfarg.com/).
+The primary goal it's to be shown during [NSConfAr 2016](http://nsconfarg.com/) as a demo app.

 ## Setup